Sayonara, PyeongChang! Land of the Rising Sun will host next Olympics.

-PYEONGCHANG, South Korea — With the PyeongChang 2018 Winter Games coming to an end, here's a preview of 20 things to expect at the next Olympics, the 2020 Summer Games in Tokyo.
+PYEONGCHANG, South Korea — With the PyeongChang 2018 Winter Games officially over, here's a preview of 20 things to expect at the next Olympics, the 2020 Summer Games in Tokyo.

 1. While this is the third time the Japanese capital has been awarded the games, Tokyo has hosted the Olympics only once — in 1964.